sanjeevbhusal/100-Days-Of-DevOps/ansible/ReadMe.md

      - find the python interpreter.
      - run the ping command code using interpreter.

+6. Using variables to address redundency
+   - Instead of using keys such as `ansible_ssh_private_key`, `ansible_user` etc for each hosts, you can create variables.
+   - For a group called `ec2-instance`, you can create another group called `ec2-instance:vars`.
+   - You can supply all the redundant variables in this group.

 You can group inventory using their location such as region/avaiability zone etc, server-type such as database server, web server etc and type such as dev, test, prod etc.

+In order to have communication between 2 servers, both server should give permission to each ohter.
+Giving permission means identifying the server you are trying to communicate with.
+When you perform ssh into a remote server, remote server needs to identify you and you also need to identify remote server. all this identification is done in a file called known_hosts located under ~/.ssh.

+So, your physical machine needs to add the remote machine under ~/.ssh/known_hosts file to communicate with the remote machine.
+If you dont add the remote machine under known_hosts file, you will get a prompt while you try to ssh in the remote machine.

+If you are trying to run the remote machine for a long time, you can simply perform a manual ssh and accept the prompt.
+This will add remote machine to kown_hosts.
+So, all other subsequent ssh wont require this prompt.
+So, you can run your automation script with ansible without any issues.

+But if you are creating ephemeral/temporary servers for quick testing purposes, performing the manual ssh first will create a trouble.
+So, we need to somehow add the remote machine to known_hosts through automation first before we try to ssh.

+The identification is not as simple as pasting the server's IP address inside known_hosts file. ssh uses a different format for indentifying known hosts.
+We need to use a cli tool called ssh-keyscan that comes bundled with ssh.

+ssh-keyscan <Remote IP address> >> ~/.ssh/known_hosts

+for authentication, ssh has a concept of public-private key.
+The remote server should have a public key under ~/.ssh/authorized_keys.
+The machine trying to ssh should send the private key.
+The remote machine will try to match the private key with the public key under ~/.ssh/authorized_keys.

+You also have the option to login to your remote machine with password instead of ssh private-public key.
+But you have to authenticate yourself each time.
+So, in this case, you could generae a private-public ssh key on your host machine and copy public key to remote machine.
+This will allow you to use ssh without password.
+You can use a cli tool called ssh-copy-id

+`ssh-copy-id [user]@[IP address]`